LLNL/benchpark/docs/add-a-system-config.rst

       # batch_queue: "pbatch"
       # batch_bank: "guest"

-If defining a specific system, one can be more specific with available software versions and packages, as demonstrated in :doc:`add-a-site-specific-system-config`.

-TODO: New System Steps:
+Example: Creating a New System:
 ------------------------

-We provide an example of editing the generic_x86 system configurations.
+We provide an example of creating a new system, based on the generic_x86 system configurations.

 The main driver for configuring a system is done by defining a subclass for that system in a ``var/sys_repo/{SYSTEM}/system.py`` file, which inherits from the System base class defined in ``/lib/benchpark/system.py``.